telerik/blazor-docs/components/slider/events.md

 ## ValueChanged

 The `ValueChanged` event fires every time the `Value` parameter changes.
-This happens when the user clicks or taps the increase/decrease buttons; and after the user stops dragging the handle.
+This happens when the user clicks or taps the increase/decrease buttons; and after the user stops dragging the handle; and when the user clicks on the track.

 The event does not fire continuously while the user is dragging the handle because that would re-render the component and cause both poor performance, and the user to stop dragging because the element they are dragging will disappear.

 >caption Handle ValueChanged